Ignoring this powerful marketing method is probably the biggest mistake of internet marketers.

-Stories have a profound effect upon our behavior and our brains which originates from childhood, when we all made the most basic requests such as “I need something to eat” and “Tell me a story”.
+Stories have a profound effect upon our behaviour and our brains which originates from childhood, when we all made the most basic requests such as “I need something to eat” and “Tell me a story”.
 This stays with us throughout our life.
-Consider how hypnotizing just watching the news can be.
+Consider how hypnotising just watching the news can be.

 However one of the biggest mistakes internet marketers make, especially those new to the business, is not unleashing their own unique take upon their audience.

 By being just another copy-paste internet marketer, newbies to the industry tend to shoot themselves in the foot by not offering a true and unique engagement with their audience, and just blend into the crowd of the many other internet marketing newbies making the same mistake.

 It’s all well and good talking about the benefits of a product and providing testimonials etc. as we see in the copy on countless sales pages.
 But one of the biggest mistakes many new and some experienced internet marketers make is doing this before they tell their in-context personal story, if they even tell it at all.

 Prospects and consumers are conditioned now more than ever to hear stories; the background, the experiences and “the why” before buying.

 Your own personal story will always be seen as unique.
 This gives you an edge and makes you stand out from your competition, because no one else has your story.
 This sets you apart and will get you noticed by your market.

 However most folk don’t even realise that they’ve got a story to tell in the context of the product they’re marketing, or even have anything important to add.
 Wrong!
 No-one else has your own particular experiences, but many may share the emotional context of them such as your fears, doubts, and hopes, etc.

 For instance take a real close, personal look at why you chose to create and/or sell this product.
 Or why you created this business or joined this program.